ShravanDeva5327/titanic-data-analysis/README.md

 # Exploratory Data Analysis Using the Titanic Dataset

+If you encounter any issues opening the notebook file, please refer to the code in this [PDF document](notebook.pdf).

 The Titanic dataset originally consisted of 1309 rows and 14 columns, as shown below:

 ![Initial DataFrame](images/initial_df.png)